hrishipawar24/Learning_Javascript/Array/README.md

-# We are here to learning Basics of array
+#  learning Basics of array
 ## Problem 1 :-
 Given an array print the position (starting with 1) and the element in a single line.
 ## Problem 2 :-